Pears in syrup

 How do you make this?

 Peel the pears or leave part of the skin on for a rustic look.
-Halve them or leave them whole and remove the core with a Parisian scoop.
+Halve them or leave them whole and remove the core with a melon baller.

 Slice the lemon and scrape the seeds from the vanilla pod.

-Combine the pears with the lemon slices, vanilla seeds, and cinnamon stick in a large stew pot.
+Place the pears together with the lemon slices, vanilla seeds, and cinnamon stick in a large stew pot.
 Add the water and cane sugar.

 Bring the mixture to a boil and let it simmer gently: